mirpri/mirnotes/src/Dev/software.md

 ### clangd config
-Clangd is the C/C++ language server.
+Clangd is the C/C++ language server you may use for C/C++ developing with neovim.
 In windows, it can be configured globally in `C:\Users\xxx\AppData\Local\clangd\config.yaml`.
-You need to adjust the settings based your default compiler.
+You need to adjust the settings based on your default compiler and set your preferred standard.
 Basically, if you are using the latest version of `mingw`, set to:
 ```yaml
 CompileFlags:
   Add: